What Is Economics?

 Typically, the entry requirements to apply for an undergraduate economics degree in the US include a high school diploma or equivalent with a sufficient GPA, SAT or ACT scores, and English language proficiency.

 For a master’s degree in economics, students are required to have a four-year bachelor’s degree in a relevant field of study, and provide GRE scores.
 However, these requirements may vary depending on the university you attend.
-When you apply for a degree program in economics at a Shorelight partner university, you will receive exclusive support services including dedicated application assistance, English language help, streamlined application process, and more.
-To learn more, please visit application assistance.
+When you apply for a degree program in economics at a Shorelight university, you will receive exclusive support services including dedicated application assistance, English language help, a streamlined application process, and more.

 How many years does it take to earn a bachelor’s degree in economics in the US?